apache/doris/docs/en/docs/ecosystem/external-table/multi-catalog.md

 2 rows in set (0.02 sec)
 ```

+> Note:
-> Note: In the `postgresql catalog`, a database for doris corresponds to a schema in the postgresql specified catalog (specified in the `jdbc.jdbc_url` parameter), tables under this database corresponds to tables under this postgresql's schema.
+> 1. In the `postgresql catalog`, a database for doris corresponds to a schema in the postgresql specified catalog (specified in the `jdbc.jdbc_url` parameter), tables under this database corresponds to tables under this postgresql's schema.
+> 2. In the `oracle catalog`, a database for doris corresponds to a user in the oracle, tables under this database corresponds to tables under this oracle's user.

 Switch to the jdbc catalog with the `SWITCH` command and view the databases in it: